 Climate changes are irreversible, and agriculture is the industry most affected.
 Unpredictable and sometimes severe weather is a critical issue to address.
 No one can change the weather but monitoring and predicting it can save a lot of money for agribusinesses.
-This is where predictive weather analytics can help.
+This is where predictive weather analytics and weather tracking technology in agriculture can help.

 Impact of weather on crops

 Changing weather is a natural thing farmers face from season to season.
 Variations in weather definitely affect crop yields but don’t take farmers by surprise.
 But with global climate change, Mother Nature seems to be putting extra effort into making things complicated for farmers, pushing them towards climate resilient agricultural practices.

 All of a sudden, floods can sweep across fields, mixing seeds in the soil and leaving farmers guessing where to harvest their crops.
 Spring rains are the main reason for floods that harm agribusiness profits.

 And how about early freezing that impacts crop maturity?
 Often, farmers are left unarmed against weather deviations.
 Last year, social media was saturated with messages on snowfall in the Dakotas slowing wheat harvests and leaving no chance for corn to mature.
 Farmers in other states were not long in voicing their concerns.

 But hold off on cursing the weather.
 For agriculture, weather monitoring technologies are very helpful.
 As it turns out, weather forecasting software together with the right data can help you predict and mitigate the consequences of dangerous weather.